MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-registeredprofile.md

 ---
-Description: 'Describes a set of classes with required properties and methods, necessary to manage a real-world entity or to support a usage scenario, in an interoperable fashion.' ms.assetid: '75644856-3B47-43B8-835C-783A6BEE7251'
+Description: Describes a set of classes with required properties and methods, necessary to manage a real-world entity or to support a usage scenario, in an interoperable fashion. ms.assetid: 75644856-3B47-43B8-835C-783A6BEE7251
-title: 'Msvm\_RegisteredProfile class'
+title: Msvm\_RegisteredProfile class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_RegisteredProfile class